Donard20/Analyze-Data-with-Python-DICT/Data Analysis with Python/README.md

 ## 🔥 Aim for this lesson

-> A simple guided learning about basic data handling in Python.
+> A simple and guided learning about basic data handling in Python.

 ---